There are many reasons to save the Camberwell Cemeteries and make them nature reserves like Nunhead, Highgate and others.

 Ecologists and community groups have recorded bats, reptiles, stag beetles, hedgehogs and many other species within the range of woodland, meadows, brownfield and other habitats.

-Southwark has no Conservation Management Plans (CMPs) agreed for either cemetery, even though these are long overdue.
+Southwark has no Conservation Management Plans (CMPs) agreed for either cemetery, even though required by their own policies.

-CMPs must be developed in conjunction with community groups, and would have highlighed the Council's intention to remove the Woodland Level Tree Preservation Order and clear acres of trees.
+CMPs must be agreed with community groups, so would have blocked the Council's removal of the Woodland Tree Preservation Order and destruction of acres of woods and nature.

 In April 2017, Southwark's Cemetery Strategy Stakeholder Group voted unanimously:

-1) against any further felling in Camberwell Old or New Cemeteries and
+1) No further felling in Camberwell Old Cemetery

-Cllr Ian Wingfield, chairing the meeting, bizarrely - and undemocratically - stated the vote was not to be minuted.
+Meeting Chair Cllr Ian Wingfield bizarrely - and entirely undemocratically - stated the community's vote was not to be minuted.

 We recorded the meeting, a copy of the audio recording is available on request: